 - Extra virgin olive oil for brushing and drizzling

-- Flaky sea salt (such as Maldon) for sprinkling
+- Flaky sea salt such as Maldon, for sprinkling

 Instructions

 - While the bread is still hot, rub the cut end of the garlic all over.
-Next, slice the tomato in half and liberally rub the cut side all over the bread.

 Being from Barcelona, I have to comment on the recipe.
 That is a shame to use a heirloom tomato for this, Small vine, red ripe tomatoes are the best to use.
 We actually grow a very specific variety for the bread.
 They are meaty and juice, but small, the size of a golf ball.
 Much better result.
 You can fins similar tomatoes in California for sure.